nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 ### **Fireworks:**

-- The robot has the force necessary to flip the switch without issue (***ADD VIDEO***)
+- The robot has the force necessary to flip the switch without issue, though it did not flip the switch during the competition (***ADD VIDEO***)

 ## **Measures of Success from Project Proposal**

-- Due to the lack of sensors coming in the mail, the team will be unable to detect and start the round from the LED indicator.
-However, the team replaced this functionality with a start/stop switch.
-This start/stop switch is fully functional, as is the emergency stop button on every trial. (***ADD VIDEO***)
+- The team rescoped and decided not to start using the LED indicator to instead focus on other subsystems.
+A start switch was added to replace this functionality. (***ADD VIDEO***)

-- The robot is able to drop the chips on each trial run. (***ADD VIDEO***)
+- The robot was unable to drop all the chips in the correct location on each competition run. (***ADD VIDEO***) (***Insert table showing how many chips were counted***)

-- The robot is able to pick up all 10 ducks and hold them in the duck trailer.
-However, due to the lack of sensors, the pond has to be estimated using the motor encoders. (***Need to find out how many times the robot can do this out of 6 trials**)
+- The project rescoped to remove duck storage and therefore did not collect and store any ducks.

-- The robot can flip the switch from right to left ** out of 10 trials.
+- The robot was unable to flip the light switch during the six competition rounds.
 The python script has been written as well as the video has been made as of March 10, 2023.

-- Due to the sorting subsystem being cut, the pedestals will no longer be held inside the robot and instead will go to the trailer with the ducks.
-Nor will they be stacked and placed on the playing field anywhere.
+- Due to the sorting, consumption, and pedestal storage subsystems being cut, the pedestals will no longer be comsumed, sorted, or stacked.

-- Since the pedestals are not being sorted at all, they will go with the ducks into the duck pond.
+- The robot's path was altered to push as many objects as possible into the recycle bin, instead of placing any remaining items into the recycle bin

 ## **Shall Statements**
+POWER:

 - Shall design an autonomous robot with a single start button, allowing the robot to start moving through its environment.